Tea Tree Oil Foot Soak Recipe for Healthy Feet (Anti-fungal)

-Today I would I like to share with you my tea tree oil foot soak recipe.
-This DIY foot soak recipe will work great for everyone but is created to bring the most benefits to those who suffer from recurring feet fungus.
+Today I would I like to share with you my DIY tea tree oil foot soak recipe.
+This homemade foot soak recipe will work great for everyone but is created to bring the most benefits to those who suffer from recurring feet fungus.
 The key ingredient for this homemade foot soak is tea tree oil due to its strong anti-fungal properties.
 I have also added some green tea leaves for additional anti-fungal and antibacterial properties.
 Baking soda and peppermint essential oil make this homemade foot soak super refreshing.

 Many homemade anti-fungal treatments smell horrible, but I promise this will feel like a spa experience.